 Our sailaway was delayed because we were waiting for a provisioning truck, but we finally set sail around 7 p.m.
-We were the only revenue-generating cruise sailing from the port on this day, although Princess Cruises’ new Enchanted Princess was across the harbor as it played host to travel agents and other invited guests.
+We were the only revenue-generating cruise sailing from the port on this day, although Princess Cruises’ new Enchanted Princess was across the harbor as it played host to travel agents and other guests.

 I’ve always loved seeing other ships sailing with people on board — and watching people on each vessel wave at those on the other — but it takes on a whole new significance now.
 After 18 months of no ships sailing, being on one ship and seeing people on another is a welcome sign that things are slowly but surely returning to normal.

 Dinner tonight was in the main dining room, and it is stunning!
-We had open seating, so we headed to the space around 8 p.m. and walked into the two-deck, oval-shaped dining room which is anchored at one end by a huge wine rack.
+We had open seating, so we headed to the space around 8 p.m. and walked into the two-deck, oval-shaped dining room anchored at one end by a huge wine rack.

-The menu features a nice variety of offerings and service was pretty quick.
+The menu features a nice variety of offerings, and service was pretty quick.
 I went with the seafood ceviche, French onion soup, and salmon.
 The food was solid… I sure had no complaints.
-I’m not a huge dessert person, so I didn’t really mind skipping out before that course so I could catch a presentation being held at 9 p.m.
+I’m not a huge dessert person, so I didn’t mind skipping out before that course so I could catch a presentation being held at 9 p.m.